Keyboard shortcuts

 Literals in Odin have their own distinct types, which a bit confusingly are called the “untyped” types.
 Integer literals are untyped integers, floating-point literals are untyped floats, boolean literals are untyped booleans, and string literals are untyped strings.
 These special untyped types have a few special rules:

-• First they only exist at compile time, so you can’t, say, create a variable with one of these untyped types.
+1. They only exist at compile time, so you can’t, say, create a variable with one of these untyped types.

-• Second, these types can be implicitly cast to their related types.
+2. These types can be implicitly cast to their related types.

-• Third, casts of a literal perform range checks.
+3. Casts of a literal perform range checks.

 Some example casts: